Hurricane Erin forecast to churn up dangerous swells and winds from Florida to New England

 Climate scientists say Atlantic hurricanes are now much more likely to rapidly intensify into powerful and catastrophic storms fueled by warmer oceans.

-On North Carolina’s Outer Banks, local leaders said Erin's storm surge could swamp roads with waves of 15 feet (4.6 meters).
+On the Outer Banks, local leaders said Erin's storm surge could swamp roads with waves of 15 feet (4.6 meters).
 Mandatory evacuations were ordered on Hatteras and Ocracoke Islands, and more than 1,800 people had left Ocracoke by ferry since Monday.

 Holly Andrzejewski, who just bought a bed-and-breakfast on Hatteras Island with her husband, said they spent the last few days bringing in all the outdoor furniture and making sure there were generators, extra water and flashlights.